Dinu23/Tabular-Learning/README.md

 ## Features

-- **Dynamic Programming**: Implementations of policy evaluation and policy iteration methods.
+- **Dynamic Programming**: The agent has access to all properties of the environment
 - **Model-Free Algorithms**:
   - **SARSA**: On-policy temporal difference learning.
   - **Q-Learning**: Off-policy temporal difference learning.